 I am considering rezoning, or changing the future land use of my property.
 What do I need to do?

 Prior to filling out and submitting forms, it is recommended that you consult with the Planning and Zoning Department and schedule a meeting.

 I received a Notice of Public Hearing in the mail.
 What does this mean?

-A courtesy notice is sent out to surrounding property owners within a 300-foot radius of a property that has applied to be rezoned, for a special exception, for a variance or for an abandonment of a right of way.
+A courtesy notice is sent out to surrounding property owners within a 300-foot radius of a property that has applied to be rezoned, for a comprehensive plan amendment, for a special exception, for a variance or for an abandonment of a right of way.
 A summary description of the proposed application/petition can be found within the body of the notification.
 A public hearing date for the proposed change is included in your notification.
 You are invited to attend the hearing to oppose or support the proposed change.
 Your attendance is optional, but this is the most effective way to voice your opposition or support to the hearing body.
 Once filed, all application/petition information is public record and may be viewed by the public subject to public record laws.

 Where can I find application online?
 Can they also be downloaded and turned in online?

 All applications are in PDF form and are available for download on the Planning and Zoning forms page.
 At the present time, all applications must be turned in by hand or mailed to:

 By hand: City Hall, General Services Department, Room 101